UofT-DSI/production/lessons/part_3/production_3_training.md

 :::
 :::{.column}

-+ Class weights (unequal costs) can affect model parameters and potentially affect model performance.
++ Class weights (unequal costs) can affect model parameters and performance.
 + Not every model will be equally affected by class weight strategies.

 :::